treeverse/lakeFS/docs/design/retention.md

 Results of the expiration query are passed to an AWS S3 [Batch Tagging operation][batch tagging] with a special tag `lakefs-expire-now` (name configurable and TBD).
-(There is no batch delete that we can use, and bulk delete works for only up to 1000 objects per API call...).

 Objects are actually deleted by S3 Object Lifecycle Management, using a rule to delete objects with this tag.
 We shall document the required S3 lifecycle policy to use, as well as provide a single file and commandline to apply it to an entire bucket _if_ that bucket is solely used by LakeFS.

+This part is constrained by AWS S3 peculiarities.
+S3 has no batch deletion API.
+There is a "bulk delete" API, but it only works for up to 1000 objects per API call.
+The easy way to delete many objects is to use AWS Lifecycle Management, and there is a batch tagging API.

 ## Nongoals